nilsceberg/barfota/README.md

 ## Usage
-Install bower if you haven't done so.
-When in the barfota directory, run `bower install normalize.css`.
-Then run barfota with `./run.sh`.
-To run from other directories, use `electron --enable-transparent-visuals /path/to/barfota/app`.
+Make sure Node and Bower are installed.
+When in the barfota directory, run `node install && bower install`.
+Then run barfota with `./barfota start`.

 ## Configuration